-As we can see, many men downplay the issue and continue with their lives without being affected in any way.
-And the best part is that it does not really affect them.
+As we can see, many men downplay the issue and go on with their lives without being affected in any way.
+And the best thing about it is that it doesn't really affect them.

 Believe it or not, when a man starts to go bald and copes with it, it is more a matter of attitude than aesthetics.